Some people love DIY.

 With such a vast range of benefits, it’s no wonder that managed cloud is gaining in popularity.

-According to Statista, the global market for managed cloud grew to almost $60 billion in 2018, and is forecast to grow to over $80 billion by 2020.
+According to Research and Markets, the global market for managed cloud grew to almost $60 billion in 2021 and is forecast to grow to at a CAGR of 14.5% to reach over $118 billion by 2026.

 Benefits of Managed Cloud Services